Huskies vs. Hurricanes: Final Four Betting Trends, Record ATS, Home/Road Splits

 UConn vs. Miami (FL): Betting Trends, Record ATS, Home/Road Splits - Final Four

-The UConn Huskies (29-8) and Miami Hurricanes (29-7) will hit the court on Saturday for a spot in the NCAA Tournament National Championship game.
+The UConn Huskies (29-8) and Miami Hurricanes (29-7) will play on Saturday for a spot in the NCAA Tournament National Championship game.
 UConn is a 5.5-point favorite to win this Final Four matchup, which tips off at 8:49 PM at NRG Stadium (airing on CBS).
 The matchup has a point total of 149.5.

 UConn vs. Miami (FL) Odds & Info